 Getting into a car accident during a Chapter 7 bankruptcy can make an already stressful situation even more stressful.
-You may be worried about whether you can keep insurance proceeds or whether you will owe money for the accident.
 This article will discuss those concerns and what happens after a car accident after filing bankruptcy.

 Written by Attorney Karra Kingston.